jakelever/swc-machine-learning-short/_episodes/02-filesystem.md

 Dr Gill was apparently working on the Gibson project at Sandford Biotechnologies.
 Using `cd`, `pwd`, `ls` and `cat`, can you read the summary for the gibson project?
 It will be in the research_files directory.

-Try using multiple `cd` commands and getting back to the adventure-data path.
-And then see if you can do the same with fewer commands, or even just one `cat` command.

 > ## Solution
 >
 > ~~~